 "I could not have written A Cook's Tour without this book.
 There is so much I would have missed.
 So dig in.
-Enjoy […] Eat.
+Enjoy… Eat.
 Eat adventurously.
 Miss nothing.
-It's all here in these pages." —From the Introduction by Anthony Bourdain
+It's all here in these pages." —From the Foreword by Anthony Bourdain

-Sit down for a meal with the locals on six continents and what they eat may surprise you.
-Extreme Cuisine examines eating habits across the global neighborhood, showing once and for all that road kill for one culture is restaurant fare for another!
+Sit down for a meal with the locals on six continents—what they are eating may surprise you.
+Extreme Cuisine examines eating habits across the globe, showing once and for all that one man's road kill is another man's delicacy!

 "I've tried to make this book a guide to how the other half dines and why.
 Over a period of twenty-five years I've augmented my meat-and-potatoes upbringing in the United States to try a wide variety of regional specialties, from steamed water beetles, fried grasshoppers and ants, to sparrow, bison and crocodile.
-I've eaten deep-fried bull's testicles in Mexico, live shrimp sushi in Hawaii, mice cooked over an open wood fire in Thailand, pig stomach soup in Singapore, minced water buffalo and yak butter tea in Nepal, stir-fried dog tongue and "five penis wine" in China, the boiled blood of a variety of animals in Vietnam, and pate made from my son's placenta when I lived (and he was born) in the UK.
-This list goes on, and I share some of these experiences in the chapters following, along with many recipes.
-After all, no matter what humans eat, by choice or circumstance, the one thing all the dishes have in common is that they must be prepared properly." —From the introduction by Jerry Hopkins
+I've eaten deep-fried bull's testicles in Mexico, live shrimp sushi in Hawaii, mice cooked over an open wood fire in Thailand, pig stomach soup in Singapore, minced water buffalo and yak butter tea in Nepal, stir-fried dog tongue, and "five penis wine" in China." —From the introduction by Jerry Hopkins

 Reptiles & Water Creatures

 Insects, Spiders & Scorpions